 Pump pressure: 15 bar

-The Melitta Barista TS Smart is an exceptionally quiet, fully automatic coffee machine.
-It's a top choice if you crave a variety of drinks at the touch of a button.
-Just choose from the 21 preset coffee recipes, or create your own using the Melitta Connect app on your smartphone and set it to memory for your everyday cup of coffee.
-The coffee maker's coffee memory feature can save preferences for up to 8 people, making it ideal for families.
+The Melitta Barista TS Smart is another fully automatic coffee machine.
+It's a top choice if you crave a variety of drinks.
+Choose from the 21 preset coffee recipes or create your own using the Melitta Connect app on your smartphone.
+Then, set it to memory for your everyday cup of coffee.
+The coffee maker can save preferences for up to 8 people, making it ideal for families.

-The fully automatic coffee machine has a dual hopper that can store two different types of beans and a smart barcode reader that adjusts the brewing parameters for each capsule.
-You can also prepare a cup of hot water if you want to have tea instead of coffee.
-Melitta’s Barista TS Smart comes with a thermal carafe and a self-cleaning function that ensures optimal performance and taste.
+Melitta's coffee maker has a dual hopper that stores two different types of beans and a smart barcode reader that adjusts the brewing parameters for each capsule.
+It has a thermal carafe and self-cleaning function, ensuring optimal performance and taste.
 On purchase, you get a 1-year warranty.

 Pros